nibbula/yew/los/README.md

   - If there's no reason to deviate from the POSIX command, don't.
 Don't do anything that would be overly surprising people familiar with POSIX.
   - Use grout for output, so output is adaptable.
+  - They should be able to run sensibly outside the shell. e.g. as a link to a Lish executable.

 The separation between interactive and programmatic invocation, helps alleviate the tension between scripting and interactive features, allows user